 Winston-Salem is a relatively large city located in the state of North Carolina.
 With a population of 241,218 people and 66 constituent neighborhoods, Winston-Salem is the fourth largest community in North Carolina.

-Unlike some cities, Winston-Salem isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Winston-Salem are a mix of both white- and blue-collar jobs.
+Winston-Salem is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Winston-Salem is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Winston-Salem who work in office and administrative support (12.19%), sales jobs (9.86%), and management occupations (9.10%).

 Also of interest is that Winston-Salem has more people living here who work in computers and math than 95% of the places in the US.

 The overall education level of Winston-Salem citizens is substantially higher than the typical US community, as 33.35% of adults in Winston-Salem have at least a bachelor's degree, and the average American community has 21.84%.

 The per capita income in Winston-Salem in 2010 was $24,835, which is upper middle income relative to North Carolina, and middle income relative to the rest of the US.
 This equates to an annual income of $99,340 for a family of four.
 However, Winston-Salem contains both very wealthy and poor people as well.